 NO Water?
 No Water Pressure?
 Out of Water?

-Well Pump With No Pressure
+Well Pump Problem

 There are a couple of quick reasons you may find yourself with no water pressure in your Waukesha County home.
 The circuit breaker could be tripped causing no power to the well pump.
-There is also a chance the pressure switch could be failed.
+There is also a possibility the pressure switch could be failed.
 Turn the circuit breaker on and off, back to on and see if your well pump turns back on.
-View the contacts on the pressure switch.
+Observe the contacts on the pressure switch.
 The contacts on the pressure switch should be clean and free of dust build up.
 Be careful there is 115 volts or 220 volts of electrical power supplying the pressure switch control.
-It is advisable to turn off all power when working on the well system even if you’re observing from a close distance.
+It is best to turn off all power when working on the well system even if you’re observing from a close distance.
 Always turn off the power to the pressure switch before removing the cover.